 Our Bachelor of Environmental Planning (BEP) is a multidisciplinary, research-led programme that prepares you for a career in planning and environmental management.

-Study in one of the top 250 law schools in the world.
+Study in one of the leading law schools in New Zealand.
 Look deeper to find out why laws are made, who made them, how they work and how to change them.

 Are you intrigued by new forms of self-expression through performance and imagery?
 Our China-based students can explore the cutting edge of new technologies and their role in a world of storytelling and creative collaboration with a Bachelor of Media and Creative Technologies from Waikato.